primer/react/docs/content/linting.md

    }
    ```

-See the [eslint-plugin-primer-react](https://github.com/primer/eslint-plugin-primer-react) respository for a list of included lint rules.
+See the [eslint-plugin-primer-react](https://github.com/primer/eslint-plugin-primer-react) repository for a list of included lint rules.